sguillia/c-fun/backtrace/README.md

 This is awesome

-What does it does when foo is in an external lib,
+What does it do when foo is in an external lib,
 	and the external lib is dynamically loaded with dlopen, and that we close the lib handle before calling backtrace?